fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

 ## Conclusion

 Congratulations!
 You have now implemented some basic functionality in a new F´ component.
 Before finishing the implementation, let's take a break and try running the above command through the ground system.
-This will require integrating the component into the system topology.
+This will require integrating the component into the system topology, which we will get into in the next section.

-> When running in the ground system try running `led.BLINKING_ON_OFF` with a value of `ON` and ensure that the event `SetBlinkingState` is emitted indicating the blinking switched to on!

 ### Next Step: [Initial Component Integration](./initial-integration.md).